cdown/chrisdown.name/source/_posts/2015-01-29-resources-to-improve-mandarin-proficiency.md

 sentences for Chinese are a bit lacking (examples for European languages are far more numerous).
 Good for finding basic sentences, but lacking a bit in quantity.

-### LINE

-[The dictionary provided by LINE][] is not bad, and the example sentences are generally pretty good.
-I've not used it enough to comment much, though.

 [Pimsleur]: http://www.pimsleur.com/Learn-Chinese-Mandarin
 [Quizlet]: http://quizlet.com